 Windows 7 Logo

-The appearance of Windows 7 marked the year 2009.
+The release of Windows 7 marked 2009.
 As a result, the circle disappeared from the logo, and the flag window became larger.

 2012 – 2016

-The 2012 version was centered around the next operating system’s name—the eighth in a row.
-The designers made the corporate symbol rectangular and even.
-Moving to the beginning, the inscription “Windows’8” became intensely black.
+The 2012 version was centered around the name of the next operating system, the eighth in a row.
+The designers created the corporate symbol as a rectangular, uniform shape.
+Moving to the beginning, the inscription “Windows’8” turned an intense black.
 This time, it set the stage for a completely different symbolism.

 2013 – today

 When Windows was updated to version 8.1, the logo was changed.
-It became flat (two-dimensional) and simple, but at the same time, it looked very modern.
-The emblem depicted a rotated rectangle of four of the same smaller figures.
+It became flat (two-dimensional) and simple, yet it looked very modern.
+The emblem depicted a rotated rectangle of four identical smaller figures.
 Thin white lines separated them.
-To the right of the icon was an inscription – neat, thin, chopped.
+To the right of the icon was an inscription, neat, thin, chopped.
 Almost all letters were in lowercase, except for the first “W.”

 2015 – today